 Properties include commercial and residential properties occupied by Group businesses together with commercial and residential investment properties which are available for external lease.
 An analysis of the carrying amount and estimated range of fair values for each category of property is shown below.
-Fair values have been estimated internally, based on market evidence of property values, supported by independent professional valuations as at December 2016 for a selected sample of representative properties and discounted value in use assessments for hotel properties.
+Fair values have been estimated internally, based on market evidence of property values, supported by independent professional valuations as at December 2017 for a selected sample of representative properties and combination of independent professional valuation and discounted value in use assessments for some of the hotel properties.